To earn a diploma, students must earn the prescribed 28 credits and have a satisfactory record of attendance and discipline.

 *** Students not planning to attend a university may waive the units of world language and fine/performing arts to expand their elective focus.
 (Parents and student are required to meet with the counseling office at the school to document their request for a waiver.
 These students are required to have 2 elective focuses.

-Note: Additional information on graduation requirements and types of diplomas can be found in the school counseling office.
+Note: The completion of the ACT and a civics exam are also state of Tennessee graduation requirements.
+Additional information on graduation requirements and types of diplomas can be found in the school counseling office.

 Grade Percentage Range